So you’re expecting a little angel?

 - More expensive than other cribs

 - Typically harder to assemble

-- Decor trends and styles change so it might not always blend and fit in with latest furniture trends
+- Decor trends and styles change so it might not always blend and fit in with the latest furniture trends

-Specifically designed for the parents who travel a lot, lack of nursery space or simply do not need to use a crib that often, the portable types of cribs are always a good option if you want something you can move around with ease!
+Specially designed for the parents who travel a lot, lack of nursery space or simply do not need to use a crib that often, the portable types of cribs are always a good option if you want something you can move around with ease!

-Portable cribs typically have the ability to easily fold up which makes them suitable for traveling.
+Portable cribs typically have the ability to easily fold up, which makes them suitable for traveling.
 They also got those wheels so you can just pull them wherever.
 Being able to move this type of cribs around the house, it also makes it possible for you to monitor your little one without the need for a baby monitor.